Compost thermometer in straw.

 You can also turn your compost to introduce more oxygen into the mix.

-Some systems recommend turning your compost heap every day or two (see the Berkeley method below), but even turning it once or twice will help speed up the composting process.
+Some systems recommend turning your compost heap every day or two (see the Berkeley method below).
+I personally find that too much hard work, but even turning it once or twice really helps speed up the composting process.

 If you do decide to turn it regularly, considering getting a compost fork to help make the process easier.